emcd173/Memoir-dApp/README.md

 ## Design Constraints

 Alternatively, we also considerded a symetric key schema where the web3 uploader encrypts the uploaded file with a symetric key and uploads the encrypted file onto the Interplanetary File System.
 The decryption key, a One-time Pad (OTP) is passed to the Amsterdam.sol smart-contract as a private, time-locked variable along with the IPFS address.
 In addition, web3 ingests the description string inputted by the user at the time of upload into Amsterdam.sol

-A visual diagram outling the process may be seen below
+A visual diagram outling the process may be seen below:

 ![Memoir Diagram](https://github.com/emcd173/EminenceAlignment/blob/master/MemoirDiagram.PNG)